gabrielalao/gabrielalao/README.md

-##  Happy Thanksgiving... so much to be thankful for year 2020 been a hard one by we give thanks for everything
+##  Happy Thanksgiving... so much to be thankful for year 2020 been a hard one but we give thanks for everything

 You don't just need a website.
 You need a product that makes people want to stick around, whether it's a SPA or a full-featured web app.